wrahool/wrahool.github.io/_posts/phd-acknowledgements.md

 This legend, while illustrating how bad people generally are at understanding exponential growth, is of particular relevance to the task I have at hand - that of writing the acknowledgements section of my dissertation.
 I am the ancient Indian king, blissfully unaware of his own naiveté, all the while expecting a problem to be tractable, when it actually isn't.
 In other words, acknowledging *everyone* who made this dissertation possible is a futile exercise.
 I recognize the hidden, often random ways in which people succeed, and if my getting a Ph.D. is any measure of personal success, I owe it to the countably immeasurable number of people who have touched my life for the better, and who deserve my deepest gratitude for where I am today.
 I am indeed sorry that I cannot name every single one of you individually.

 Turning the clock back to the fall of 2014: I was a confused bloke in my mid 20s, having a very vague aim in life to do research in some capacity - preferably in a Ph.D. program.
-When I sent out a hundred emails to a number of professors in the fall of 2014, craving for a slice of their attention, little did I expect anything to really materialize.
+But I didn't know where to start.
+Sure, I had taken my GRE and TOEFL exams.
+But what next?
+What did I even want to study?
+When I sent out a hundred emails to a number of professors craving for a slice of their attention, little did I expect anything to really materialize.
 So I was pleasantly surprised, not to mention, relieved when I heard back from a certain Prof. Sandra González-Bailón, who urged me to apply to the Ph.D. program at the Annenberg School at Penn.
 Fast forward a year, and I was a Ph.D. student at